Edgar-Donk/edgar-donk.github.io/README.md

 {'sticky': 'nswe'})], 'sticky': 'nswe'})], 'sticky': 'nswe'})], 'sticky': 'nswe'})]
 ````
-We have found 4 component names - highlight, border, padding and label.
-Be careful to use the correct component name with right
+We have found 4 component names - highlight, border, padding and label (they were all preceded with 'Button.').
+Be careful to
-theme.
+use the correct component name with right theme.
+That just completed the second step.
 Now onto the element names:-
 ````
 d = s.element_options('Button.highlight')
 >>> d
-('-highlightcolor', '-highlightthickness')
+('-highlightcolor', '-highlightthickness') # step 3
 >>>s.lookup('Button.highlight', 'highlightthickness')
 1
 >>> s.lookup('Button.highlight', 'highlightcolor')
-'#d9d9d9'
+'#d9d9d9' # step 4
 ````
 Button is a fairly straightforward widget, but some such as Progressbar, Scale and Scrollbar have an orientation, whereas
 LabelFrame, Notebook and Treeview have a main and auxiliary class name.
-Lastly PanedWindow have both orientation and auxiliary
+Lastly PanedWindow has both orientation and an auxiliary
-parts.
+part.
 Let's see the differences, with a widget with an orientation property such as Scale:-
 ````
 >>>b = ttk.Scale(None)
 >>>b.winfo_class()
 'TScale'    # class name
->>> layout = s.layout('Vertical.TScale')
+>>> layout = s.layout('Vertical.TScale') # It won't work if you use just TScale
 >>>layout
 [('Vertical.Scale.trough',
   {'children': [('Vertical.Scale.slider', {'side': 'top', 'sticky': ''})],
    'sticky': 'nswe'})]
->>>layout = s.layout('Horizontal.TScale')
+>>>layout = s.layout('Horizontal.TScale') # now try the Horizontal orientation
 >>>layout
 [('Horizontal.Scale.trough',
   {'children': [('Horizontal.Scale.slider', {'side': 'left', 'sticky': ''})],
    'sticky': 'nswe'})]  # notice the orientation
->>>d = s.element_options('Horizontal.Scale.trough')
+>>>d = s.element_options('Horizontal.Scale.trough') # using the component name
 >>>d
 ('borderwidth', 'troughcolor', 'troughrelief')  # element names
 >>>s.lookup('Horizontal.Scale.slider', 'troughcolor')
 '#c3c3c3'
 ````
-That wasn't too bad, let's try a widget with an auxiliary such as LabelFrame:-
+That wasn't too bad, let's try a widget with an auxiliary class such as LabelFrame:-
 ````
 >>>b=ttk.LabelFrame(None)
 >>>b.winfo_class()